FarronF/limerick-council-meetings/meetings/2025/01/14-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Meeting of the Municipal District of Adare-Rathkeale - 10th December 2024.md

 Older People grant scheme, which will no longer grant aid oil or gas boiler

 replacement.
-The Meetings Administrator advised the Department of Housing,--- 5
+The Meetings Administrator advised the Department of Housing,
+---
+5

 Local Government and Heritage guidelines are to provide funding for the repairs